gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 You're pretty tough.*

 ---
-Then, the results were in.
+Then, the results came in.

 It was not MS!!!